Coolcate Logo

 Nucky’s Downfall

 The FBI’s case against organized crime was feeble at best, so they pursued a new line of attack: tax evasion.
 If they could not prove that Nucky Johnson was a mobster, they could certainly question where he obtained his fabulous wealth.
 Once they established Nucky’s illegal income, he was arrested, tried, and convicted of tax evasion.
-He was sentenced to 10 years in federal prison and fined $20,000.
-He was paroled after only four years, and lived the rest of his life without most of the money he had earned during his Atlantic City reign.
+He received a sentence of 10 years in federal prison and paid a $20,000 fine.
+He was paroled after only four years.
+But he lived the rest of his life without most of the money he had earned during his Atlantic City reign.
 In the television series, Nucky Thompson was gunned down by the son of one his earlier murder victims.
 However, Nucky Johnson died of natural causes in the Atlantic County Convalescent Home in 1968.

 What Casino Games Have the Best Odds of Winning